nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 layout: post
 title: "Star Rover: What's Next?"
 description: >
-    Almost 2 yeers ago now, I set out to build a clone of the Sawppy Rover project.
+    Almost 2 years ago now, I set out to build a clone of the Sawppy Rover project.
     As a robotics chassis inspired by the Curiosity Mars Rover, it's proven to be fairly capable as a platform.